Alexander Rossi: Ed Carpenter Racing (2025–present)

-On September 25, 2024, Ed Carpenter Racing announced that they have signed Rossi to drive for them in the 2025 season, replacing the departing Rinus VeeKay.
-He retired from the 2025 Indianapolis 500 on lap 73, after his car caught fire in the pits.
+On September 25, 2024, Ed Carpenter Racing announced that they had signed Rossi to drive for them in the 2025 season, replacing the departing Rinus VeeKay.
+He retired from the 2025 Indianapolis 500 on lap 73, after his car caught on fire in the pits.

+In 2026, Rossi struggled for much of the season and finished 15th in the championship standings, but ended the season with his first podium finish for ECR by finishing third at Laguna Seca.

 Off-road racing (2018–19, 2021)

 Rossi competed in his first-ever Baja 1000 in 2018, driving with Jeff Proctor in the No. 709 Honda Ridgeline, becoming the fifth Indianapolis 500 winner to participate in the race.
 Rossi explained that he was eager to try a different racing series, saying, "It's just one of those iconic races.
 There's a Honda connection, so [when offered the ride] I just figured, 'Why not?'
 I'm pretty excited about it.
 It's something new, something different.
 I'm looking forward to the experience."
 Around 33 miles into the race, Rossi nearly collided with a spectator's car that was travelling the wrong way on the course.
 His team placed second in their class in the final results.

 Rossi returned to the Baja 1000 in 2019.
 Rossi and Proctor's truck was leading when Rossi rolled over the vehicle.
-The truck was able to continue for about 100 miles after the crash but eventually retired due to mechanical problems.
+The truck was able to continue for about 100 miles after the crash, but eventually retired due to mechanical problems.

 After skipping the 2020 edition due to scheduling clashes, another Baja 1000 start came in 2021.
 Sharing the Ridgeline with Proctor, Richard Glaszczak, and Steve Hengeveld, Rossi's team claimed the Class 7 victory.

 Supercars Championship (2019)

 On August 15, 2019, Rossi announced plans to make his debut in the Bathurst 1000 in October, competing with fellow IndyCar Series driver James Hinchcliffe as a wildcard entry for Walkinshaw Andretti United, a partnership between Andretti Autosport and United Autosports.
-The pair started the race on the back row of the grid in 25th, finishing nineteenth before being promoted to eighteenth after a penalty demoted DJR Team Penske's Fabian Coulthard from sixth to 21st.
+The pair started the race on the back row of the grid in 25th, finishing 19th before being promoted to eighteenth after a penalty demoted DJR Team Penske's Fabian Coulthard from sixth to 21st.